juniorvigneault/sex/journal.md

   ### To Do Today
 Anal beads:
   - Fix item number on info cards.
 Should be going from 1 to 9 [DONE]
-  - Add hover/click css animation to button
+  - Add hover/click css animation to button [DONE]
-  - Make cursor hand that grabs when clicking to help understand
+  - Make cursor hand that grabs when clicking to help understand [DONE]
 Penis:
   - Start mobile version